How do I get my English Golden Puppy to “Come”?

 Training Tips on Building a Relationship With Your New Puppy

-The last thing I do want to prepare you for is a possible “rebellious stage.”
+The last thing we want to prepare you for is a possible “rebellious stage.”
 Puppies, like people, can go through a rebellious phase.
-It’s what I call their “teenage years” and it happens between 4-10 months of age.
+It’s what we call their “teenage years,” and it happens between 4-10 months of age.
 It’s the time where for no good reason they just refuse to come.
-Sometimes it’s because the relationship hasn’t been built and sometimes it’s just because.
-It’s a very delicate time because if you are not careful you could cause permanent issues.
+Sometimes it’s because the relationship hasn’t been built, and sometimes it’s “just because.”
+It’s a very delicate time because if you are not careful, you could cause permanent issues.
 You do not want to be overly harsh during this time.
-If you correct your dog strongly for not obeying “come” then their rebellious period will turn into a very serious “fear period” which could last the rest of their lives.
+If you correct your dog strongly for not obeying “come,” then their rebellious period will turn into a very serious “fear period” that could last the rest of their lives.

 Just work through it with patience.
 Keep training them.
 If you have to, put them on a 20-foot leash and stretch it out.
 Reward them when they come.
 If they start going the other direction, you will have the leash handy to grab.
 You can also put treats near your doors, so every time you call your dog to go inside, you treat them.
 If they run away, the worst thing to do is to go after them and discipline them harshly.
 That just makes it worse.
 Just try to forget about it (I know that’s hard!).
 They will get over their “rebellious phase” typically around 10-12 months of age, as long as you don’t cause permanent damage.